knative/specs/specs/eventing/control-plane.md

 process.

 Reply events generated during event delivery MUST be re-enqueued by the Broker in the same way as events delivered to the Broker's Addressable URL.
-Reply events re-enqued in this maanner MUST be evaluated against all triggers associated with the Broker, including the Trigger that generated the reply.
+If the storage of the reply event fails, the entire event delivery MUST be failed and the delivery to the Trigger's subscriber MUST be retried.
+Reply events re-enqued in this manner MUST be evaluated against all triggers associated with the Broker, including the Trigger that generated the reply.
 Implementations MAY implement event-loop detection; it is RECOMMENDED that any such controls be documented to end-users.
 Implementations MAY avoid using HTTP to deliver event replies to the Broker's event-delivery input and instead use an internal queueing mechanism.

 ## Topology Based Routing